Will Dispute Lawyers Sydney, NSW

 FAQs about Will DIsputes in NSW

-Disputing a Will can mean one of two things: ‘challenging’ the Will’s legal validity (e.g., claiming it’s a forgery), or ‘contesting’ the Will for a fairer share if you’ve been left with inadequate provision.
-PBL Law Group’s will dispute lawyers provide expert advice on which path is right for you.
+Disputing a Will can mean either challenging the Will’s legal validity, such as claiming it is a forgery, or contesting the Will to seek a fairer share if you have been left with inadequate provision.

 What is the difference between challenging and contesting a Will?

-Challenging a Will disputes its validity due to issues like fraud or lack of capacity.
-Contesting a Will (a Family Provision Claim) accepts the Will is valid but argues the provision for you is inadequate.
-Our will dispute lawyers are experts in handling both types of claims.
+Challenging a Will questions whether it is legally valid due to issues like fraud or lack of capacity.
+Contesting a Will accepts that it is valid but argues that the provision made for you is insufficient.

 Who can dispute a Will in NSW?